Scores stranded as rains cut-off Sunyani-Techiman highway | Ghana News Agency

 By Dennis Peprah

 Kobedi (B/R), Oct.
-12, GNA – Scores of people were stranded for hours at the Kobedi stretch of the Sunyani-Techiman highway on Wednesday after heavy rains cut off the road.
+14, GNA –Torrential rains on the Kobedi stretch of the Sunyani-Techiman highway have cut it off, displaced residents and left travelers and drivers stranded.

-Several vehicles, including heavy-duty trucks, were stuck in traffic due to the deplorable condition of the road during a visit by the Ghana News Agency (GNA).
+Vehicles, including heavy duty trucks were stuck in traffic due to the deplorable condition of the road during a visit by the Ghana News Agency (GNA).

-Speaking in an interview with the GNA, Charles Ollu, one of the teachers said the deplorable condition of the road was contributing to lateness and absenteeism among non-resident teachers at Chiraa.
+Speaking in an interview with the GNA, Mr Charles Ollu, a teacher, said the deplorable condition of the road was contributing to lateness and absenteeism among non-resident teachers at Chiraa.

 GNA